How to Stop Chasing Riding Lesson Payments

 What about passing fees on to customers?

 Some yards add a small booking fee to cover card processing costs.
-This is legal in the UK (the EU surcharging ban doesn't apply to business-to-consumer transactions in this way) but worth thinking about carefully.
+This is legal in the UK but worth thinking about carefully.
 Beyond the friction it creates at checkout, customers notice it and it generates questions — nobody likes paying extra just to confirm a booking they've already committed to.
 It can create a sense that you're nickel-and-diming people, which sits awkwardly with the personal, community feel most riding schools work hard to maintain.
-Reducing your fee exposure through GoCardless for recurring payments is almost always a cleaner solution.
+Using a lower-cost provider like Synapto is almost always a cleaner solution.

 What this looks like in practice